Pakistan Country Commercial Guide

 Challenges

 Competitors include manufacturers from Europe, China, Japan, South Korea, and other countries.
 In general, U.S. goods and technologies are well regarded and have a reputation for quality and reliability.
-Local agents note the market is often seeking low cost, and quick decision-making on terms, which can put American companies at a disadvantage.
+Local agents note the market often favors low cost and quick decision-making on contractual terms, which can put American companies at a disadvantage.

-Other market challenges include low health manpower levels, after-sales service, a lack of training on the use of medical equipment – much equipment is poorly maintained or in disuse - and the underutilization of primary health facilities.
+Other market challenges include low healthcare manpower levels, after-sales service requirements, a lack of training on the use and maintenance of medical equipment – much equipment is poorly maintained or in disuse - and the underutilization of primary health facilities.

 Resources